jeremi-ah/demo-repo2/README.md

-Explanation of what the project entails
+Precise Explanation of what the project entails